-Third, the Company intends to achieve diversification by securing multiple and varied revenue sources throughout the Portfolio by investing in ESS Projects which benefit from a number of different income streams with different contract lengths and return profiles through individual ESS Projects, as well as by enabling the ESS Projects in which the Company invests to take advantage of a number of different revenue sources.
+Third, the Company intends to achieve diversification by securing multiple and varied revenue sources throughout across the Portfolio by investing in ESS Projects which can benefit from a number of different income streams with different contract lengths and return profiles.
+The Company intends that the ESS Projects in which it invests will primarily generate revenue from in front of meter services, but may also provide behind-the-meter services.
+The Company may invest in changes to its equipment, technical configurations and technology in order to access revenue streams as they become available, noting that revenue streams and revenue stacking continues to evolve not only in Great Britain but also in the Overseas Jurisdictions as the energy storage market matures. through individual ESS Projects, as well as by enabling the ESS Projects in which the Company invests to take advantage of a number of different revenue sources.
 It is intended that the main revenue sources will be:

-In Great Britain:
+2.2 In Great Britain:

-- Firm Frequency Response the Company intends to invest in ESS Projects that generate firm frequency response revenues including from FFR contracts through which the Company and/or its subsidiaries will provide, on a firm basis, dynamic or non-dynamic response services to changes in frequency, to help balance the grid and avoid power outages.
-It is anticipated that Noriker or third parties may provide electricity trading services to Projects Companies on a commercial basis for an arm's-length fee. - Asset optimisation the Company intends to invest in ESS Projects that generate revenues from importing and exporting, or generating and exporting in the case of ESS Projects including generators, power in the wholesale market and the National Grid-administered Balancing Mechanism. - Capacity market the Company intends to invest in ESS Projects that generate revenues by access to the benefit of contracts, or through entering into new contracts, to provide back-up capacity power to the Electricity Market Reform delivery body via 1 year and 15 year capacity market contracts. - Triads and other system operator-National Grid-related income the Company intends to invest in ESS Projects that generate revenues from the three half-hour periods of highest system demand on the Great Britain electricity transmission system between November and February each year, separated by at least ten clear days and other system operator-National Grid-related income including Generator Distribution Use of System, through which benefits are paid by DNOs to suppliers, which are passed through to electricity generators in their power purchase agreements and the National Grid's Balancing Use of System ("BSUoS"), which recovers costs through charges levied on electricity generators and suppliers.
+- 1. Firm Frequency Response the Company intends to invest in ESS Projects that generate firm frequency response revenues including from FFR contracts through which the Company and/or its subsidiaries will provide, on a firm basis, dynamic or non-dynamic response services to changes in frequency, to help balance the grid and avoid power outages.
+It is anticipated that Noriker or third parties may provide electricity trading services to Projects Companies on a commercial basis for an arm's length fee. - 2.
+Asset optimisation-the Company intends to invest in ESS Projects that generate revenues from importing and exporting, or generating and exporting in the case of ESS Projects including generators, power in the wholesale market and the National Grid administered Balancing Mechanism. - 3.
+Capacity market the Company intends to invest in ESS Projects that generate revenues by access to the benefit of contracts, or through entering into new contracts, to provide back up capacity power to the Electricity Market Reform delivery body via 1 year and 15 year capacity market contracts. - 4.
+Triads and other National Grid-related income the Company intends to invest in ESS Projects that generate revenues from the three half-hour periods of highest system demand on the Great Britain electricity transmission system between November and February each year, separated by at least ten clear days and other National Grid related income including Generator Distribution Use of System, through which benefits are paid by DNOs to suppliers, which are passed through to electricity generators in their power purchase agreements and the National Grid's Balancing Use of System ("BSUoS"), which recovers costs through charges levied on electricity generators and suppliers.
 In addition, the balancing system produces small half-hourly residual cashflows that are generally negative (a disbenefit to distributed generators) but can be positive (a benefit) and are allocated to suppliers in the same way as BSUoS charges.